umccr/orcahouse/dev/README.md

 # Development

-We expect the following dev tools be installed and available in your system PATH.
+We expect the following dev tools are installed and available in your system PATH.
 We provide [Brewfile](Brewfile) as an example on macOS and you can run `brew bundle` to install them.
 You can manage these dev tools in any other way as see fit for your local dev setup and suits to your OS.

 Tools:
-- Docker Desktop (or equivalent)
+- Docker Desktop _(or equivalent)_
-- Python3 and prefer way to manage virtual environment
+- Python3 _(pick your preferred way to manage the virtual environment)_
 - Makefile _(Optional `make` binary to execute [Makefile](Makefile) targets.
 You can directly call those commands and scripts, otherwise.)_
 - dbt-core CLI - https://github.com/dbt-labs/dbt-core

 Example:

-From project root directory, setup like so.
+From the project root directory, do like so.
 ```
 uv venv --python 3.13
 source .venv/bin/activate
 uv pip install -r dev/requirements.txt
 ```

 Note that we use Python3 virtual environment (conda, uv, venv or any equivalent) for managing dbt-core CLI and other commandline tools (if any).
 No Python development nor syntax familiarity is expected.
 We are SQL shop!
-See next section.
+See the next section.

 ## Skills

+Please do read all the documentation at https://github.com/umccr/orcahouse-doc

 Dev:

-- SQL (intermediate to advanced - CTE, CTAS, JOIN, WINDOW, PARTITION, RANK, ROW_NUMBER, CASE/WHEN, etc.)
+- SQL (intermediate to advanced—CTE, CTAS, JOIN, WINDOW, PARTITION, RANK, ROW_NUMBER, CASE/WHEN, etc.)
 - dbt
 - PostgreSQL (data type, built-in functions, PL/pgSQL and stored procedure, view, trigger, etc.)
 - Fundamental in database design and data modelling concepts